Close Banner

 Enjoy oatmeal with all the fixings and a custom omelet.
 Juices, coffee and soft drinks are included, as well.
 Special coffee drinks, specialty beverages and alcoholic beverages — such as the ultimate bloody mary, mimosa, bellini or raspberry champagne — cost extra.
 Once brunch time rolls around, more food comes out.

-character-dining-storytellers-cafe-A Selection of foods the server can bring out to youBrunch includes breakfast foods, a carving station and a rotating menu of daily lunch specials, several of which remind us of some popular items in the theme parks.
-Your server can bring some items on request during brunch.
-You can expect all the breakfast items as well as ciabatta, asparagus, salmon poke, crab cake, truffle fries and beignet bites.
+Brunch includes breakfast foods, a carving station and a rotating menu of daily lunch specials, several of which remind us of some popular items in the theme parks.
+If you have dietary needs (vegetarian, vegan gluten-free or have allergies) ask your server if you can talk to the chef.
+You can expect all the breakfast items as well as ciabatta, veggies, salmon poke, crab cake, truffle fries and beignet bites.
 Menus are subject to change.
-The tadpoles (or adults too) will like chicken tenders, grilled cheese, cheeseburger sliders and more.
-Those cheeseburger sliders are our favorite burger on property, BTW!
-You may enjoy as much as you like at breakfast and brunch so come with a hungry belly!

 Characters at Storytellers Café

-Character Dining at Storytellers Café - Girl poses as Chip and Dale pass byThe food is great, but it's the characters you came for, right?
+The food is great, but it's the characters you came for, right?
 You can expect to meet Mickey, Minnie, Pluto and Chip 'n' Dale at this character meal, although characters are subject to change, except for Mickey.
 He's a sure thing!
 After all, it's Mickey's Tales of Adventure.
-The characters are dressed for adventure — Mickey is ready with all of his outdoor gear.
-Character interactions are a little different nowadays.
-At this time, Mickey, Minnie, Pluto, and Chip 'n' Dale circulate through the restaurant while you dine.
+But we have always gotten this same crew when we have visited.
+The characters are ready for adventure — Mickey wears all of his outdoor gear.
+Mickey, Minnie, Pluto, and Chip 'n' Dale circulate through the restaurant while you dine.
 They'll stop by your table, pose for photos and sign autographs.
 You can even get a hug if you like.

-character-dining-storytellers-cafe-Mickey visits with babyWe had multiple characters sit down at our booth and hang out with us!
+Disneyland Character Dining: Mickey's Tales of Adventure at Storytellers Café - Mickey visits with babyWe had multiple characters sit down at our booth and hang out with us!
 Lily fed Mickey pancakes and jabbered with him awhile.
 Toadally fun!
 We had the characters pass by our table multiple times during our brunch.

 Prices, Dining Times and Service at Storytellers Café